 Puppy Care & Transition Guide

 Bringing home a French Bulldog puppy is exciting — and the first few days matter.
-This page is a practical guide we share with families so the transition is calm, predictable, and easy on the puppy.
-If you ever feel stuck, call us.
-We’d rather answer a quick question than have you guess.
+This is a practical guide we share with families so the transition is calm, predictable, and easy on the puppy.
+Call 772-208-3723 if you ever have questions.

 Keep the first day quiet

 A new home has new sounds, smells, and people.
-The best first day is usually a boring one: short play, frequent potty breaks, and lots of rest.
+The best first day is usually a boring one.

 - Limit visitors for a few days